Akrapo7/Lore-Stealer-2025-FUD-/README.md

 -----------------------------------------------------------------------------

 # MAKE SURE YOU HAVE PYTHON 3.10 OR ABOVE!
+AND DISABLE WINDOWS DEFENDER FOR DOWNLOAD!

 How to use ?